A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.

-2. Your Neighbors Ask for Bird Identification Tips
+2. Your Neighbors Request Bird Identification Assistance

 Perched Broad Billed Hummingbird